XKrypt/HannaRoads/readme.md

 # Hanna Roads System

-This is a Unity road system, with which you can build amazing roads with a lot of features!
+This is a Unity road system, with which you can build amazing roads with a lot of features! and it´s free!

+### WARNING
+The system does not currently have a LOD (Level of Detail) system.
+You may encounter some issues, so please use it with caution.

 ## Summary
 * [How to use](#how-to-use)